 The HPWA is provincially owned Crown Land with Sunday hunting.
 There are no fees to use the property for hunting or other activities.
 You do not have to call the Friends of Hullett before you come out to hunt.
-We do however encourage questions as well as any support in the form donations, memberships, volunteering, material donations or raffle/draw/auction prizes.
+We do however encourage questions as well as any support in the form of donations, memberships, volunteering, material donations or raffle/draw/auction prizes.
 With only two staff, every bit counts.

 General Hunting Rules